 These days, it’s no easy task to quickly drive a product to a monthly revenue of $50,000.
 Instead, it’s more advantageous to use micro-niches to drive 3-4 more specific products to a monthly revenue of $5,000-$15,000 each, allowing you to strategically grow your business.

-The secret to success on Amazon in 2019 is to think smarter, dig deeper into research, source with specificity, and diversify your offering.
+The secret to success on Amazon in it’s current stage is to think smarter, dig deeper into research, source with specificity, and diversify your offering.

 Get started with your Amazon product research with Product Discovery today!